kqdtran/ninjascraper/README.md

 Simple?
 Don't let the long description scared you.
 GO GET YOUR EXAMS AND STUDY!

 ### FAQs
-Q: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishall did for CS?
+Q: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishaal did for CS?

 A: I would love to, but I need to study for finals next week too...
 Beside, I'm inexperienced so that may not be feasible right now.
 I will do that when I can!